shlom999/fin-mcp-server/README.md

 # mcp-server
-An MCP server for interacting with the Financial Datasets API
+An MCP server for interacting with the Financial Datasets API.